 12.30: Fly to Johannesburg where we will overnight before we fly to Kwa-Zulu Natal

 9am: Road transfer to Rhino Rescue Project location and lodge (3 hours drive)

 12pm: Lunch at our Rhino Project host lodge and some time to relax.

 7pm: Pre-dinner drink

-6.30am: After a quick breakfast we embark on the Rhino Project.
-You will have the opportunity to be directly involved in the ear notching, tagging and medical testing process.
-Your participation in this expedition will help greatly to fund the infrastructure required to support our rhino rehabilitation efforts and to restore the ever dwindling rhino population numbers.
+6.30am: After a quick breakfast we embark on the #ManExRhinoRescue Project.
+This is a protocol we follow to help protect and remove rhinos from the risk of being killed by poachers.
+You will have the opportunity to be directly involved in the ear notching, tagging and the medical/health evaluation process of rhino/s out in the wild.
+Your participation in this part of the expedition helps greatly to fund the infrastructure required to support the protection of rhinos from poachers and to restore the ever dwindling rhino population numbers.

 1pm: Lunch and time to relax

 6.30am: Sunrise game drive

 10am: Departure back to Durban to connect to your flight to Johannesburg for your international flight back home.